abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

   ```

   - The `PageNotFoundComponent` is the component that will be displayed when the route does not match any of the other routes
+  - It must be the last route in the `Routes` array because the router uses the first match it finds, or it will always match the wildcard route and never reach the other routes (as other routes will be ignored)

 - **Notes:**